 I am a PhD candidate studying Human-Robot Interaction at the University of Washington's Paul G. Allen School of Computer Science and Engineering.
-I started my PhD work in 2016.
-My advisor is Maya Cakmak and I work in the Human-Centered Robotics Lab.
-In 2017 I was awarded an NSF Graduate Research Fellowship.
+I plan to graduate in the 2022-23 academic year and look for teaching faculty jobs that start in autumn 2023.

-I am passionate about building communities of women in computer science.
+I am passionate about building communities of people of diverse genders in computer science.
 In 2018 the UW Society of Women Engineers recognized me with the Outstanding Female Engineer Award for my work in organizing women's events for undergraduate and graduate students.